tom-and-the-toothfairies/pathways/doc/FEATURES_RELEASE_1.md

 `panacea/test/fixtures/no_ddis.pml`.
 Press the `Submit` button.
 You should see that "cocaine" and "paracetamol" have been identified as drugs in DINTO.
-Testing `panacea/test/fixtures/unidentifiable_drugs.pml` returns drugs that cannot be identified in DINTO and are highlighted with a warning as a result.
+Testing `panacea/test/fixtures/unidentifiable_drugs.pml` returns drugs that cannot be identified in DINTO and are highlighted with a warning in the warnings tab as a result.

 ## Identify DDIs - Complete